ongyuann/nothing/README.md

 5. Choose between UDP, TCP, both, honey, tea, or me. no just choose first 3 (instructions will be shown anyway). if scan both, just skip
 6. Hit another enter, and wait for the results – results will be stored in folders named in this way: _list1_results_udp_ , _list2_results_tcp_ , etc …

-**Have fun**
+## Disclaimer:

-this script takes no responsibilities for whatever happens when you use it.
+This script takes no responsibilities for whatever happens when you use it.

-## targeted features
+## Targeted features
 - ~~timer for delayed scan~~
 - improved progress tracking mechanism
 - rdp encryption check